NetLogo/NodeJS-Extension/README.md

 Run `sbt package`.

 If compilation succeeds, `js.jar` will be created, and the required dependencies will be copied to the root of the repository.
-Copy all the `jar` files and `jsext.py` from the repository root to a `js` directory inside your NetLogo `extensions` directory.
+Copy all the `jar` files and `jsext.js` from the repository root to a `js` directory inside your NetLogo `extensions` directory.

 ## Using

 To run JavaScript code you must install the Node.js runtime and have the `node` executable on your `PATH`.
 You can download Node.js from [their site](https://nodejs.org/).
+Node versions 14 and 16 are supported.

-To use this extension, you must first include it at the top of your netlogo file.
+To use this extension, you must first include it at the top of your NetLogo model code in an `extensions` declaration.

 ```netlogo
 extensions [